tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 Examples might include restrictions like:

 - general research use
-- health or medical or biomedical research only
+- health, medical, or biomedical research only
 - disease-specific research only
 - non-commercial use only
 - not-for-profit use only
 - methods development only
 - no population ancestry inference
+- no return of individual results
+- no attempt to re-identify participants

 The details vary by dataset and consent.

-For engineers, the important point is that permissions may depend on purpose, not just identity.
+For engineers, the important point is this:

+> Permissions may depend on purpose, not just identity.

 A user may be allowed to access a dataset for one approved study but not another.

-That creates difficult product questions:
+That creates product questions:

 - Does the platform store the approved research purpose?
 - Can users tag workflows by project purpose?